supahcraig/redpanda_basics/Deploying Red Panda/TLS/enabling_mTLS.md

 ---
 ---
 ---
 Certs are not my superpower.
 This is was done via chatGPT.
-No idea how this is going to go.
+No idea how this is going to go, but the current state is that I couldn't get it working as-is.
+I have working docs using `openssl` elsewhere in this repo, as well as some terraform that will create them locally.
+I'm keeping this section here for now for posterity.

 ## 1. Generate Certificates